How to judge Investment returns

 – Money invested in equity can provide a great variety of returns.
 Anyway, let’s list a few references:

 - Warren Buffett company Berkshire Hathaway has returned an annual average return of 20.5% since its began trading in 1965.
 This is one of the most successful and consistent cases in financial investments.

-- S&P 500 US Index stock has returned a historic annualized average returns of around 10.5%.
+- S&P 500 US Index stock has returned a historic annualized average return of around 10.5%.
 This is a popular benchmark for Investments in the stock market.
 An Investor that wants to “beat the market”, has to do better than the S&P500 for several consecutive years.

-A retail investor can positively look for a variety of investment products that have historical returns in line with his expectations: from 0% to 20%.
-If you have already calculated your freedom number, if you have calculated how long does it take to double your money, you know which returns you need to look for.
+A retail investor can look for various investment products that have historical returns in line with his expectations: from 0% to 20%.
+If you have already calculated your freedom number if you have calculated how long it takes to double your money, you know which returns you need to look for.
 However, paraphrasing Benjamin Graham,

 Until next time, Sweat Your Assets.